Alejogb1/job-board/blog-data/r-pf-function-usage-explanation.md

 One thing that's important is `colClasses` it's your friend I've seen so many beginners skip over it and then wonder why their data is a mess always set `colClasses` to prevent problems in the data type this is one of the most important things you have to learn in R because you will always have problems with data types especially when you start to deal with complex data files and pipelines You also have to always clean your string data with the function `trimws()` because you will always have spaces in the wrong places

 Now for the joke...
 Why did the programmer quit his job?
-Because he didn't get arrays... okay okay I will stop
+Because he didn't get arrays...
+I will stop

-Alright so that's the gist of `r pf` It's not a magical solution but it’s a fundamental function in R and knowing how to use it well will boost your data processing skills It's very flexible and very powerful if you learn how to use correctly
+so that's the gist of `r pf` It's not a magical solution but it’s a fundamental function in R and knowing how to use it well will boost your data processing skills It's very flexible and very powerful if you learn how to use correctly

 For resources there are tons of tutorials online and the official R documentation but if you want to get deeper I recommend the book "R for Data Science" by Hadley Wickham it covers all the things in R that you will need and "Advanced R" also by Wickham if you wanna go pro You should also read all the documentation of `readr` to learn how to deal with CSV files the right way